-What happens we meditate just to keep things on an even keel?
-In this post, I talk about opening to experience as it is without trying to control it.
+What happens when we meditate just to keep things on an even keel?
+In this post, I talk about opening to experience as it is without trying to manipulate or control it.
 Sometimes it just takes a gentle nudge.

 For me, spiritual practice is about being present to life as it unfolds moment by moment.
 This isn’t always easy, of course.
 What I often notice is a subtle impulse to regulate my inner world.
 That’s what I practice with.